Jeeves87/Portfolio/README.md

 1. **Requirements**

--[x] 2 Media Queries that create a better layout/user experience -[x] Project is uploaded to gitHub, with at least 5 commits -[x] Readme file which explains features used for consideration -[x] One feature from CSS list: - Create original CSS animation
+[x] 2 Media Queries that create a better layout/user experience [x] Project is uploaded to gitHub, with at least 5 commits [x] Readme file which explains features used for consideration [x] One feature from CSS list: - Create original CSS animation

 - Created a moving card that expands on hover.
   [x] One feature from JS list: